With a total landmass of about 8 mi² (21 km²), South Caicos is quite a small island. There are no buses or public transport of any kind.

 Due to the low numbers of visitors to South Caicos, the selection of rental cars is quite limited.
 We advise arranging your vehicle well in advance of your arrival.

 Nearly all of the roads in Cockburn Harbour (the main settlement) are paved.
-However, the routes out to the remote and scenic coasts of Highlands Bay, Long Beach and Plandon Cay Cut Beach are unpaved and require a bit of care in a few places when driving due to loose rocks.
+However, the routes out to the remote and scenic coasts of Highlands Bay, Long Beach (Sailrock Beach) and Plandon Cay Cut Beach are unpaved and require a bit of care in a few places when driving due to loose rocks.

 Although South Caicos isn't extensive, navigation can be a little confusing in places.
 We recommend printing our South Caicos map before your journey as road maps are not locally available.